MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage

 \subsubsection{Topic-level attribute embedding}

-This study employs Latent Dirichlet Allocation (LDA) model \cite {100} to extract the topic-level features of user attributes.
+This study employs latent Dirichlet allocation (LDA) \cite{Kim201915,Wan2020243} to extract the topic-level features of user attributes.

-The attribute texts of user $v_i$ in a social network, consisting of the paragraphs or articles such as posts, blogs, and publications, are combined to form the topic-level attribute $a_{i}^t$.
+The attribute texts of user $v_i$ in a social network, consisting of paragraphs or articles such as posts, blogs, and publications, are combined to form the topic-level attribute $a_{i}^t$.
 In a similar case shown in Figure \ref{Fig:case_textattrubutes}, the texts of user ``Yoshua Bengio'' include three publications.
 Their titles or full texts are combined to form the $a_{i}^t$.
-Hence, we have the set of topic-level attributes $A_t=\{a_{1}^t,a_{2}^t,\ldots,a_{i}^t,\ldots,a_{n}^t\}$ for all users in the social network DBLP.
-In this study, the $i$-th topic-level attribute $a_{i}^t$ in $A_t$ is treated as the topic-level document $\mathbf{w}_i$ for deep learning.
+Hence, we have the set of topic-level attributes $A_t=\{a_{1}^t,a_{2}^t,\ldots,a_{i}^t,\ldots,a_{n}^t\}$ for all users in the social network DBLP, and the $i$-th topic-level attribute $a_{i}^t$ in $A_t$ is treated as the topic-level document $\mathbf{w}_i$.

 LDA is a kind of document-topic generation model.
 A document can contain multiple topics, and each word in the document is generated by one of the topics.
 LDA can present the topic of each document in a document set as a probability distribution.
-For example, a document $\mathbf{w}_i$ can be modelled by a topic distribution $\theta_{\mathbf{w}_i}$.
+For example, a document $\mathbf{w}_i$ can be modeled by a topic distribution $\theta_{\mathbf{w}_i}$.
 As a result, LDA extracts a few words in the vocabulary to describe each topic.
 In this study, we consider the topic distributions as the topic-level features of user attributes for the UIL problem.